Signalling control: Present day

-While rare, some traditional signal boxes can still be found.
-Some still control mechanical points and signals, although in many cases, the lever frame has been removed or is out of use, and a control panel or VDU has been installed.
-Most modern countries have little, if any, mechanical signalling remaining on the rail system.
-Both in the UK and Ireland, however, mechanical signalling is still relatively common away from the busiest lines; in Europe, there is also a considerable amount in Germany, Poland, and the Czech Republic.
+While rare, some conventional signal boxes can still be found.
+Some still mechanically control points and signals, although, in many cases, the lever frame has been removed or is out of use and a control panel or VDU installed.
+Most modern countries have little, if any, mechanical signalling remaining.
+In both the UK and Ireland, however, mechanical signalling is still relatively common away from the busiest lines; in Europe, there is also a considerable amount in Germany, Poland, and the Czech Republic.
 Traditional signal boxes can be found on many heritage railways.

 The modern control centre has largely replaced widespread signal cabins.
 These centres, usually located near main railway stations, control the track network electrically or electronically.